-Nouveau Monde Announces Significant Milestone to Commercialise its Value-added and Sustainable Battery-grade Anode Graphite Material
+Nouveau Monde Announces Significant Milestone to Commercialise its Value-Added and Sustainable Battery-Grade Anode Graphite Material

 Nouveau Monde’s vertical integration strategy, from graphite ore to advanced battery material, offers a unique value proposition to battery makers – they will now have a reliable and secure source of low-cost, carbon-neutral value-added products, underpinned by clean and renewable energy.
 This commercial differentiator is recognised by numerous potential customers which have already requested Nouveau Monde’s material for pre-qualification.
 The Company’s proprietary thermochemical technology leverages Québec’s cheap and abundant supply of hydroelectricity and provides a significant economic and environmental advantage over its peers globally.

 Nouveau Monde will construct two pilot commercial-scale purification furnaces within Olin’s existing facility in the Bécancour industrial park.
-The project is advanced with a CAPEX envelop nearing $C15 million; plant commissioning is scheduled for mid-2021.
+The project is advanced with a CAPEX envelop nearing $C15 million which includes all fees payable to Olin under the commercial agreement; plant commissioning is scheduled for mid-2021.
 Following an initial optimisation phase, the Company expects to generate positive free operating cash flow from the production of purified advanced materials.
 By investing in this purification development, Nouveau Monde is ensuring that it is best-placed to capture the higher margins attributable to anode material and other high-purity products.

 0 Kommentare